-The DNSDC site, encompassing the SIMTA site is currently listed on the Commonwealth Heritage List and is protected under the Environment Protection and Biodiversity Conservation Act 1999, while the School of Military Engineering is listed on the Liverpool Local Environmental Plan 2008 and is protected under the Heritage Act 1977 and the Environmental Planning and Assessment Act 1979.
+The footprint for the SIMTA proposal includes part of two heritage listed items: the DNSDC site and the School of Military Engineering complex (SME) The DNSDC site, which encompasses the SIMTA site, is currently listed on the Commonwealth Heritage List (CHL) and is protected under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), while the SME is listed on the Liverpool Local Environmental Plan 2008 and is protected under the Heritage Act 1977 and the Environmental Planning and Assessment Act 1979.
+A number of heritage listed items are located in the vicinity of the SIMTA proposal footprint.
+However, only one of these, Glenfield Farm, may be subject to impacts as a result of the proposal.
+Glenfield Farm is listed on the State Heritage Register (SHR).